 Cable rates are skyrocketing and commercials run about every 4 minutes

 and 30 seconds.
 I say good riddance to most of it.
-It's time for the cable companies to be
+It's time for the cable companies to

 put out of our misery.
 Let the people choose what they want to watch